Space-based gravitational wave signal detection and extraction with deep neural network: Results

 \subsection{GW signal extraction}

-The most straightforward test is to use our model to extract a piece of data with Gaussian noise and see whether it is able to extract the signal.
-In Fig. \ref{fig:denoise} we show some examples of the signal extraction effect of our model for different types of GW signals.
+The most straightforward test is to use our model to extract a piece of data with Gaussian noise and see whether it is able to extract the signal.In Fig. \ref{fig:denoise} we show some examples of the signal extraction effect of our model for different types of GW signals.
+Three subplots a,b, and c show the signal extraction effect of our model for EMRI, MBHB, and BWD signals, and the overlap between the model output and the template is calculated.
+The overlap shows a very good signal extraction effect.
+Since SGWB does not have a specific waveform, we do not do this test here for the corresponding model.
+The most straightforward test is to use our model to extract a piece of data with Gaussian noise and see whether it is able to extract the signal.In Fig. \ref{fig:denoise} we show some examples of the signal extraction effect of our model for different types of GW signals.
 Three subplots a,b, and c show the signal extraction effect of our model for EMRI, MBHB, and BWD signals, and the overlap between the model output and the template is calculated.
 The overlap shows a very good signal extraction effect.
 Since SGWB does not have a specific waveform, we do not do this test here for the corresponding model.

 Then, we perform some statistical tests on the model.
 We generate the test data in the same way as we generate the training dataset.
 We use a coarser grid and create test datasets of $10,000$ samples containing signals with SNR equal to 30, 40, and 50 respectively for each type of GW.
 In the left column of Fig. \ref{fig:denoise}, the signal extraction effect of the three models for each of the three types of GWs is depicted.
 The showcase is selected according to the 15 percent quantile of the testing overlap of each GW source.
-In the right column, it can be seen that for the case of ${\rm SNR}=50$, the signal extraction effect is almost perfect for MBHB signals, the overlap is higher than $0.99$ for all test samples.
+In the right column, it can be seen that for the case of ${\rm SNR}=50$, the signal extraction effect is performed with great accuracy for MBHB signals, and the overlap is higher than $0.99$ for all test samples.
 The overlap for the BWD signal is greater than $0.97$ for $95\%$ of the test samples.
 Although it is slightly less effective in extracting the EMRI signal due to its complexity, $92\%$ of samples have overlap greater than $0.95$.